-Why is KYC/KYB Needed by Payment Gateways
+Why is KYC/KYB Needed by International Payment Gateways

 Moving money is serious business.
 Financial regulations are numerous and strict as failure to comply can result in heavy fines.
 However, financial crime remains a constant threat, a factor that has only grown in severity with the ubiquity of digital financial services¹.
 In 2020 alone, fines for financial crimes such as money laundering, bribery, and sanctions ballooned to USD 4.67billion from USD 3.75 billion in 2019².